rodolfovictor/rockverse/backlog.md

 - Histogram
     - Add histogram documentation to sphinx
     - Change to fast algorithm if equal size bins

-- tqdm
-    - Check printing to stdout instead of stderr

 - Dual Energy
     - Implement run(block_id) to check inversion by running only on one chunk.